-The Group is exposed to equity price risk through its financial assets at FVTPL and derivative component of convertible bonds.
+The Group is exposed to equity price risk through its derivative component of convertible bonds.
 The Group's objective is to earn competitive relative return by investing in high quality and liquid securities.

-The directors consider the Group's exposure to other price risk is not significant, hence, no sensitivity analysis is presented for the years ended 31 March 2022 and 2021.
+The directors consider the Group's exposure to other price risk is not significant, hence, no sensitivity analysis is presented for the years ended 31 March 2023 and 2022.